eugli/accents/README.md

 <p align="center">
   <img src="images/smallTile.jpg">
   <p align="center">
-    Accents is a Chrome extension that emulates the new diacritic system from macOS.
+    <b>Accents</b> is a Chrome extension that emulates the new diacritic system from macOS.
   </p>
 </p>